 If systematically applied, the integration rules provided on this website can determine the antiderivative of a wide variety of mathematical expressions.
 As proof, a rule-based integrator nicknamed Rubi was implemented using these rules.
-Organized as a decision tree based on the type of the integrand, the 6000+ rules Rubi uses can be viewed in human-readable form or downloaded in machine-readable form.
+Organized as a decision tree based on the type of the integrand, the 6400+ rules Rubi uses can be viewed in human-readable form or downloaded in machine-readable form.
 To read about the feasibility and desirability of organizing mathematical knowledge as a rule-based decision tree, click on the About>Vision menu option above.

 To download Rubi 4.15, click on the Download Rubi menu option above.
 This version expands the class of algebraic and other expressions Rubi can integrate, and often finds simpler, more concise antiderivatives in fewer steps than earlier versions.
 Rubi 4.15 also enhances the functionality of its integrate command as follows:

 The last element of the list of statistics displayed by Rubi's Int[expn, var, Stats] command is the number of distinct rules required to integrate expn divided by the size of expn.
 This rule-to-size ratio provides a normalized measure of the amount of mathematical knowledge Rubi uses to integrate expressions.
 In other words, this ratio can be used as a metric showing the difficulty of solving indefinite integration problems.
 For example, the hardest problem in Rubi's 70,000+ test suite is integrating (a+b arctanh(c/x^2))^2 which has a rule-to-size ratio of 2.5.